nodejs/nodejs.dev/src/documentation/0047-node-module-path/index.md

 ### `path.relative()`

 Accepts 2 paths as arguments.
-Returns the the relative path from the first path to the second, based on the current working directory.
+Returns the relative path from the first path to the second, based on the current working directory.

 Example: